docsteveharris/docsteveharris.github.io/_posts/blog/2014-12-01-sublime-text-tips.md

 ---
+title: Sublime Text tips
 layout: post
-title: Sublime Text tips
-published: True
-categories: [Setup]
+categories: blog
+excerpt:
 tags: [tips, runningfile, sublimetext]
+image:
+  feature:
 comments: True
+published: True
 ---

 Just an aide-memoire for myself really.
 When referring to keybindings then I will use `C` to indicate `Command` (OS X) or `Control` (Windows).